HackTestes/NVML-GPU-Control/SERVICES_LINUX.md

 ## Setting up startup services

 > [!CAUTION]
-> You should secure the files under an admin only folder, so only authorized programs can modify the scripts (and DON'T use SUID on Linux with this program)
+> You should secure the files under an admin only folder, so only authorized programs can modify the scripts (and DON'T use SUID on Linux with this program).
+If you follow the guide, this should be ok.

 This section will present some simple commands to setup services that start as root and run the program with the configured settings.